TUMLWE/PAL/docs/source/user_guide.rst

    Define new project view

-We must create at least three applications, one for each data layer:
+Now create at least three applications, one for each data layer:

-   (1) A Simulink model performing the averaging function, together with its SUBMODEL (2) An ITFC for data transmission and testing
+   #.
+A *SUBMODEL*, performing the averaging function
+   #.
+An *ITFC* for data transmission and testing
-   (3) An HOST, responsible for managing output data
+   #.
+A *HOST*, responsible for managing output data

 Create a new SUBMODEL
 """""""""""""""""""""""""""

     #.
-Let us start by creating a Simulink model.
-Click on "Add SUBMODEL" and provide the name, such as "calc_avg".
+To begin, create a *SUBMODEL* model by selecting "Add *SUBMODEL*" and providing a name, such as "calc_avg."
 Click OK.
-This model takes inputs from wind speed and wind direction data to calculate averages based on the desired window size.
+The underlying *Simulink* model will process inputs from wind speed and wind direction data to calculate averages based on the desired window size.
 A new model will appear in the relative panel's first row with several red indicator lights (:numref:`mmr_new2`).

        .. figure:: images/mmr_new2.png
           :width: 1000